 - KTT Research Funding: projects that advance the science of knowledge translation and transfer in agri-food and rural sectors.

-- KTT Mobilization Funding: activities that support the dissemination, uptake and/or use of existing research or that broker partnerships between researchers and research users.
+- KTT Mobilization Funding: activities that drive the transformation of research knowledge into use, including synthesis, exchange, engagement, dissemination, dialogue, collaboration and brokering between researchers and research users.

 - All projects, regardless of stream, must relate to an established OMAFRA research priority and support Ontario's agri-food and/or rural sectors.
-Further information about research priorities is available in OMAFRA Priorities for the Ontario Agri-Food Innovation Alliance Funding Program, 2021-2022.
+Further information about research priorities is available in the OMAFRA Research Priorities document and on the Alliance website.